freeorion/freeorion/check/README.md

     This string must be unique.
   - `value` actual translation that will be shown to the user.

 ### Key
 Only English chars in uppercase and dash are allowed.
-Rename of a key should be done with caution.
-Usually key used as is in code, but sometimes it could be used as prefix and code logic based on name could be present.
+Renaming a key should be done with caution.
+Many of the keys in the stringtable are used in the game source code explicitly, or in content scripts.
+Some keys are also generated programatically, such as by adding a prefix to other text.
+C++ use `UserString` and `UserStringNop` to retrieve keys, Python `fo.userString`, and `fo.userStringList`.

 ### Value syntax
 #### Simple (single line)